 - Blogging has a positive effect on the dealership’s reputation.
-Customers have such a feeling that the dealership that constantly communicate with them won’t cheat.
+Customers have a feeling that a dealership who constantly communicates with them is more honest.

-- A blog helps you get quick feedbacks on some of the dealership’s actions.
+- A blog helps you get quick feedback on some of the dealership’s actions.

-- A blog gives you an opportunity to attract attention of mass media because it is convenient to quote a corporate blog.
+- A blog gives you an opportunity to attract the attention of the mass media because it is convenient to quote a corporate blog.

-- It is necessary to keep blogging all the time.
+- It is necessary to keep blogging regularly.

-- It’s hard to quit it if you started.
+- It’s hard to quit once you have started.

 - It is vital to find interesting topics.

 - A blog is your dealership’s face.
-Blog posts influence the business reputation.
-If a post is inappropriate the reputation may be ruined.
+Blog posts influence your business’s reputation.
+If a post is inappropriate your reputation may be damaged.

-If you feel that you are ready to launch your dealership blog and all of the difficulties don’t scare you, follow some simple tips to make your blog effective to its maximum potential:
+If you feel that you are ready to launch your dealership blog despite some of the challenges that go with it, follow some simple tips to make your blog effective to its maximum potential:

 - Before starting a blog find good writers.
 It’s essential to have high quality content to satisfy your readers’ needs and to get top SERP positions by keywords.

 - Find out whether your target audience reads blogs and surfs the web for target information.
-If not, there is not much use of blogging.
-Though you can always interest people and involve them into your business with impressive posts.
+If not, there is not much use in blogging.
+Although you can always interest people and involve them in your business with impressive posts.

-- Consider if your SEO campaign gets profit from blogging.
+- Consider if your SEO campaign will benefit from blogging.
 A blog shouldn’t be the main SEO tool for your dealer website promotion.
-It can give you leads as well as push you aside from stronger marketing and SEO techniques.
+It can give you leads and yet push you aside from stronger marketing and SEO techniques.

-- Work out the content plan.
+- Work out a content plan.
 Your posts shouldn’t be random or focused on your dealership.
-Make your customers recognize themselves in all of your articles.
+Make your customers identify themselves with your articles.